 Why study this course

-Excellent opportunities to practice teaching English in a variety of educational settings, across the UK and the rest of the world.
+Excellent opportunities to develop your practice of English teaching for a variety of educational settings in the UK and the rest of the world.

 Ideal if you are looking to expand your horizons within education, beyond the traditional primary and secondary teaching routes.